 STEP #1: A Good Dry Rub

-The first step to building good flavor in meat is a good dry rub.
+A good dry rub is the first step to building good flavor in the meat.
 The dry rub adheres to the moist surface of the meat and forms a coating that turns into a flavor seared crust when the meat hits the pan.
 It’s kind of like a dry marinade.

 STEP #3: A Good Skillet